BogdanBelenis/installationInstructionsBlueROV/RaspberryPi4Ubuntu/readme.md

 Setup of Raspberry Pi 4 for BlueROV2 Slam algorithms with Sonar.

-Image of Ubuntu 20.04 for RPI 4 is [here](https://ubuntu.com/download/raspberry-pi).
+You can create a bootable SD in an easier manner using the RPI Imager [here](https://www.raspberrypi.com/software/).
-This is a server version, which is enough for an Underwater Robot.
+We will use Ubuntu 22.04.3 Server LTS version, which is enough for our BlueROV, since we do not need a GUI.

 Download the `installationStart.sh` and start it with `source installationStart.sh` This script installs:
-* ROS Noetic
+* ROS2 Humble
 * Mavros
 * small additional necessary packages/nice settings